-I will ask you and your child if you are willing to have the interview video or audio recorded.
-You will be given the 'consent form' if we meet face to face, or the researcher will complete a verbal consent form if the interview is by phone or online.
-This form is completed if you both agree to your child taking part in the interview.
-You will be given or sent a copy of the consent form to keep.
+I will ask you if you are willing to have the interview video or audio recorded.
+You will be given the 'consent form' if we meet face to face, or compete a verbal consent form if the interview is by phone or online.
+You only complete this form if you agree to take part in the interview.
+You will be given a copy of the consent form to keep.

-The interview will be a little like a conversation, in which I will ask your child to talk about their experiences of [name of topic] in their own words.
-I will ask questions about what happened to them, what their thoughts and feelings have been at different stages, how they have got information, what they have done, and what have been the good and bad parts of the experience.
+The interview will be a little like a conversation, in which I will help you talk about yourself in your own words.
+I will ask you to talk about your experiences of having an urogynaecological condition (such as pelvic organ prolapse, bladder problems, recurrent urinary tract infection, or any other urogynaecological condition) and of using health services for urogynaecological conditions.
+I will ask questions about what happened to you, what your thoughts and feelings have been at different stages, how you have got information, what you have done, and what have been the good and bad parts of the experience.